Skip to Content

 The tropical year length depends on which cardinal point is used to measure it.
 At the current epoch (perihelion in early January), Earth moves faster near perihelion (Kepler’s 2nd law) and slower near aphelion:

-The total spread is ~91 seconds.
-This pattern reverses when perihelion precesses to July (~11,725 AD): the winter solstice year becomes shortest and the summer solstice year becomes longest.
+Total spread ~91 seconds.
+The pattern reverses when perihelion precesses to July (~11,725 AD): winter solstice becomes shortest and summer solstice longest.
 The mean of all four cardinal points cancels this effect and gives the true mean tropical year.

 β”Œβ”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”